 For most of the last two decades, location APIs sold one thing: data.
 You ask for an address; you get back coordinates, validation status, maybe a census tract.
 Your team reads the data, decides what to do, and moves on.

 For automated workflows and agentic systems, that's no longer enough.
-The team that approved the loan, priced the policy, or dispatched the drone may need to prove later what data they relied on, when they relied on it, and whether anyone modified it afterward.
+The team that approved the loan, priced the policy, or dispatched the drone may need to verify later what data they relied on, when they relied on it, and whether anyone modified it afterward.

 The difference at a glance

-| Location data (most APIs) | Location receipt (GeoClear) | |
+| Location data (most APIs) | Location record (GeoClear) | |

 |---|---|---|

-| What you get | Fields (lat/lon, zone, score) | Fields + a signed verdict + tamper-evident operational receipt |
+| What you get | Fields (lat/lon, zone, score) | Fields + a verified verdict + tamper-evident operational evidence record |

 | Who decides | The caller's code interprets fields | The verdict is decision-ready; the agent acts on it |

-| Audit trail | Vendor logs (mutable) or a screenshot | A self-contained signed artifact the customer holds |
+| Audit trail | Vendor logs (mutable) or a screenshot | A self-contained verified artifact the customer holds |

 | Verifiable later | Trust the vendor's records | Public-key verification against retained material |